Domaine Buisson Battault et Fils 2022 Meursault 1er Cru ‘Charmes’

 Description

 Les Charmes is one of Meursault’s most celebrated Premier Cru vineyards, and is the most expressive and full-bodied wine in the Buisson-Battault lineup.
-The fruit comes from three plots spanning both Les Charmes Dessus and Dessous, where the deeper clay soils produce a wine of generosity and weight.

 On the nose, citrus, white flowers, ripe stone fruit, and hazelnut with acidity and mineral freshness on the palate.
 Aged one year in French oak (just 10% new) and then six months on fine lees in tank before bottling, this is a wine that is welcoming on release yet built to reward patience over a decade or more.
 A benchmark expression of Premier Cru Meursault.